Workshop instructors

 Ernst Maier

-As an independent master joiner, Ernst Maier runs a small, creative one-man workshop in Upper Austria.
-For more than 10 years he has focused on building natural wood furniture that reflects the forms of nature.
-Above all, his works are characterised by the combination of natural wood and classic solid wood techniques.
+As a self-employed master carpenter, Ernst Maier runs a small, creative one-man workshop in Upper Austria.
+For over 10 years, he has been passionate about building wildwood furniture based on the shapes of nature.
+His work is characterised by the combination of wildwood and classic solid wood techniques.

 Workshops with Ernst Maier